Skip to main content

 1. User initiates uninstall

-3. Backend removes plugin from registry
+3. Backend removes node from registry

 4. Backend uninstalls package via uv